-Dey 9 epic and a great Insight for a great nation
+Dey 9 epic and a great insight for a great nation

 On December 30, 2009, millions of Iranians rallied in the capital Tehran and other cities to end the illegitimate, in some cases violent demonstrations which had been going on for months following presidential elections earlier that year.

-Iranians used to commemorate it every year, but this year, due to the Coronavirus Pandemic, the ceremony will be held limited by observing health protocols.
+Iranians used to commemorate it every year, but this year, due to the Coronavirus Pandemic, the ceremony will be held limitedly by observing health protocols.

-Although the ceremony is scheduled to be held limited this time, Iranians will never forget the epic, and December 30 (Dy 9 in Persian calendar beginning on 20 March) will be a beacon and a model of insight for freedom-loving people.
+Although the ceremony is scheduled to be held limitedly this time, Iranians will never forget the epic, and December 30 (Dy 9 in Persian calendar year falling on 29 December) will be a beacon and a model of insight for freedom-loving people.

 Leave a Comment